driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 This query is a short series and as such there's going to bea lot of matches.
 We'll take a look at one of them in more detail.
 This series comes from patent US8765744, targeting 11-beta-hydroxysteroid dehydrogenase 1, perhaps better known as cortisone reductase.
 The cRMSD of this series is 0.067, indicating that the trends in potency between the reference and query series are very similar: the potencies are 6.48 for the
 F analog, 7.14 for the Cl and 7.59 for the Br.
-That gives us some confidence that the series is indeed a good candidate for SAR transfer and we can look at the additional R-group in the reference dataset:
+That gives us some confidence that the series is indeed a good candidate for SAR transfer and we can look at the additional R-groups in the reference dataset:

 | R-group SMARTS | Value |
 |----------------|-------|